AEADataEditor/report-aea-data-editor-2023/README.md

 All results in the report were created by running the R and Python code within the container.
 Running in other environments is untested.

-The registry code was run in an uncontrolled environment with R, but should be runable in any R environment support `tidyverse 1.3.2` and its component packages.
+The registry code was run in an uncontrolled environment with R, but should be runable in any R environment supporting `tidyverse 1.3.2` and its component packages.

 ### Mapping tables and figures to article